 The more I look for fun exotic plants or add to my goth plant collection, the more I notice I go back to the old staples.
-You know, the plants that can take a lot of abuse and still (sorta) thrive.
+You know, the hard to kill houseplants that can take a lot of abuse and still (sorta) thrive.

-I love the names for it!
-“Viper Tongue” “Mother in Law Tongue”…whomever coined that correlation is my new best friend.
+I love the names for this hard to kill houseplant!
+“Viper Tongue” “Mother in Law Tongue”… whoever coined that correlation is my new best friend.

-Mine is named “George” and he was actually a rescue, so he’s had a very slow growth, but he’s held on like a champ and has begun to sprout wee tiny baby leaves.
-I can’t wait for him to grow into one of these monstrosities
+Mine is named “George” and he was actually a rescue, so he’s had very slow growth, but he’s held on like a champ and has begun to sprout wee tiny baby leaves.
+I can’t wait for him to grow into one of these monstrosities.

 I don’t ever expect mine to bear fruit, but Marvin the Monstera is a champ.
-I bought him online as a 6” plant.
+I bought him online as a 6” plant that was promised to be one of the most low maintenance plants ever.
 And now he’s nearly 3 feet tall!
 I recently installed a moss pole to help give him something to climb up and it’s seemed to make him way better at growing up instead of getting leggy and growing out.

 I have two of these, and they’ve been super troopers for getting through winter in upstate NY, though they do need some extra loving when it’s time to go back out onto the front porch.
 My fancier one, the pink nanouk, I got online at Hirt’s but now seems to be sold out.
 (Here’s the unboxing video)

-These have been surprisingly sturdy, especially once I split them up.
+These have been surprisingly sturdy, especially once I split them up into multiple, tinier hard to kill houseplants.
 Originally I had two parlor palms in an oblong pot, but once I gave them each their own pot, they went off like a rocket.
 I might have to even pot up soon!
+PS- Need help propagating these?
+Here’s a great guide I wrote about how to propagate plants.

-I’ve had the same aloe plant for 4 years now, and she has handled the horrible winters up here like a boss.
+I’ve had the same aloe plant for 4 years now, and she has handled the horrible winters up here like a boss and become one of my hardcore hard to kill houseplants.
 Granted, she lives inside during the winter instead of on the porch, but she seems to understand the compromises we all make to stay alive.

 I have 2 “normal” ZZ plants and one Raven ZZ that I got on Etsy.
 They are SO good at being left to fend for themselves.
 They can handle “eh” levels of sunlight and occasional “oh shit!” waterings and still flourish.